-Founder, Sydney Soloway, is a junior at the Dana Hall School in Wellesley, Massachusetts and will attend Hamilton College in Clinton, New York.
+Founder, Sydney Soloway, is a senior at the Dana Hall School in Wellesley, Massachusetts and will attend Hamilton College in Clinton, New York.
 She is an avid squash player and has played number one on the Dana Hall varsity team for the past two years.
 She will continue her squash career at Hamilton.
 Sydney also plays on the Dana Hall varsity field hockey team.
-She will be co-captain of both the varsity squash and field hockey teams in her senior year and will be senior class President.
-This summer she will represent the United States on the junior girls squash team at the 20th Maccabiah Games in Israel, winning a gold medal in the team competition.
+She is Co-Captain of both the varsity squash and field hockey teams and is Senior Class Co-President.
+This past summer, she represented the United States on the junior girls squash team at the 20th Maccabiah Games in Israel, winning a gold medal in the team competition.
 Sydney has been a US Squash Scholar Athlete each of the last two years.

 She started SquashCares, a non-profit corporation, in September 2014 of her freshman year, and it was inspired by an article she read about a ball-blanket program in Finland.
 She has two significantly developmentally disabled first cousins who struggle with hyperactivity and has seen first hand the benefit of weighted ball blankets for autistic and ADHD individuals.
 She came to the conclusion she wanted to make her own ball blankets to help people with disabilities, and, because there are no squash ball recycling programs in the United States, to keep dead balls out of landfills.
 The SquashCares equipment collection program was inspired when she noticed how often she and other members of the squash community bought new squash sneakers or rackets when new items were released, but their current gear still retained its useful life.
 Currently SquashCares donates used squash gear collected from the squash community to SquashBusters, CitySquash, Squash Haven, and the PSA ReBound program.
 If you have any questions, feel free to contact Sydney at email@example.com.